 - Red Cell Mast Test: This procedure is used to measure the volume (amount) of red blood cells in relation to the volume of plasma (fluid) in whole blood.
 In patients with PV, there may be an absolute increase in red blood cell mass.
 This test is infrequently performed in the United States due to high cost, difficulty obtaining the appropriate test materials, and the advent of new blood tests such as molecular testing.

 - Blood Chemistry Profile: This blood test measures the levels of certain substances released into the blood by organs and tissues in the body.
 These substances include electrolytes (such as sodium, potassium and chloride), fats, proteins, glucose (blood sugar), uric acid and enzymes.
 The test findings indicate how well a person’s kidneys, liver and other organs are working.
 Although this test is not used to diagnose PV, if the results show that there is an abnormal amount of a particular substance in the blood, it may be a sign of disease or some other health problem.

 - Erythropoietin (EPO) Level.
 This test measures the level of erythropoietin (EPO) in the blood.
 EPO is a hormone primarily made in the kidneys to stimulate the production of new red blood cells.
 In people with PV, high red blood cell counts can suppress EPO levels.
 Results of EPO tests can be used to help diagnose PV.

 Bone Marrow Tests

 Your doctor may examine your bone marrow even though the test isn't needed to diagnose PV.
-If you have PV, your marrow contains more than the normal number of cells and your blood lacks iron because it was used to make additional red cells.

 Bone marrow testing involves two steps usually performed at the same time in a doctor's office or a hospital: